CodeItQuick/CodeItQuick.github.io/blog/finally-started.md

 ## What's wrong with this code?

 Well - if I double click the code, for example, the spinner will never resolve.
 I'll get an infinite spin, and depending on the logic
 I'm using, the button/etc. could be disabled.
 Terrible result.
 But Why?
-Well the promise is actually return in the result, and the finally executes immediately.
+Well the promise is actually returned in the result, and the finally executes immediately.
 My intention was to do a fetch, and then do any cleanup necessary (eg: refresh the page and remove the spinner).

 After contacting my local javascript finally wizards (Juan in trashdevs discord, and Mark in my local dev community) I discovered the way.
 Which is succinctly put: